NewGamezzz/espnet/doc/espnet3/callbacks.md

 rank-zero process at the end of validation.
 For every `ModelCheckpoint` callback listed in `best_ckpt_callbacks` it loads the corresponding top-*k* checkpoints, verifies that the parameter sets match, and averages weights whose keys start with `model.`.
-Integer tensors—such as `BatchNorm.num_batches_tracked`—are accumulated instead of averaged so the resulting statistics remain meaningful.
+Integer tensors, such as `BatchNorm.num_batches_tracked` are accumulated instead of averaged so the resulting statistics remain meaningful.
 The averaged weights are written to `${expdir}/${monitor}.ave_<k>best.pth`, regardless of whether the checkpoints were produced by native PyTorch Lightning, DeepSpeed, or other supported